 - Renewal/replacement reserves

-- Auxiliary unit subventions
+- Auxiliary unit Strategic Investment Allocations

-- University strategic initiatives will be held harmless in times of declining revenues (establishing a $3M minimum) but will be increased as revenue growth occurs in proportionate share of the central pool increase.
-Initiatives brought forward for funding consideration can be one-time requests, multi-year commitments (ie: program seed money), or permanent funding requests.
+- University strategic initiatives will be held harmless in times of declining revenues (establishing a $3 million target) but will be increased as revenue growth occurs in proportionate share of the central pool increase.
+Initiatives brought forward for funding consideration can be one-time requests, multi-year commitments (i.e., program seed money) or permanent funding requests.

-- Academic Affairs strategic initiatives (under the discretion of the provost) will be a separate account from the University strategic initiatives and will be established with a tax increase over 3 to 5 years to build the reserve ($2M target).
+- Academic affairs strategic initiatives—under the discretion of the provost—will be a separate account from the University strategic initiatives and will be established with a tax increase over 3 to 5 years to build the reserve ($2 million target).

-- Renewal/replacement reserve will be a separate account from strategic initiatives and will be established with a tax increase over 3 to 5 years to build the reserve ($4M target).
+- Renewal/replacement reserve will be a separate account from strategic initiatives and will be established with a tax increase over 3 to 5 years to build the reserve ($4 million target).
 This reserve will be held harmless in times of declining revenues and will be used for both deferred maintenance and technology infrastructure needs.